09 May Ed Blog 1 | The Dreamer | Shanghai’s Marriage Market

 “We were in the middle of devising a show, which focuses on Helena from Shakespeare’s A Midsummer Night’s Dream, and I found myself stood in a beautiful park, in the middle of a very modern city, surrounded by thousands of people desperate to find love.

 That sunny day in the park changed everything, not only with regards to the show, but also how I thought about relationships.
 In China, they have a derogatory term for women in their late 20s who are not yet married… they are referred to as ‘Left Over’.

-It’s a bit like a live-action-super-analogue version of Tinder.
-The main difference being that it’s the parents of single people that have set up a large proportion of the ‘profiles’, not singles themselves.
+Being in the market itself is pretty much just a surreal walk through a very beautiful park, but at the same time it’s a bit like being inside a live-action-super-analogue version of Tinder.
+The main difference being that it’s the parents of single people who have set up a large proportion of the ‘profiles’, not singles themselves.
 Often the people who are on ‘offer’ don’t know that their parents have made a profile for them in the park.

-If you haven’t heard about it, this video (which is doing the rounds on Facebook) pretty much sums the place up.
-Despite obviously being an advert, it does have a interesting message.
-The markets happen all over china, several times a week in some places and they are really popular.
-You can walk for about 20 minutes through the market in Shanghai and still be in it.
+If you haven’t heard about this unusual form of matchmaking, this video, which is doing the rounds on Facebook pretty much sums the place up.
+(Despite obviously being an advert, it does have a interesting message).
+The markets happen all over china, several times a week in some places, and they are really popular.
+You can walk for about 20 minutes through the market in Shanghai and still be in the market.
 It’s big.
 I tried to take some photos and interview some of the ‘agents’ who negotiate the ‘matches’ but every time I got my camera out, people covered their faces and told me to stop filming.

-Making The Dreamer in Shanghai in 2016 was really fascinating for so many reasons, but the day I visited this place, was the day I could see how a 400 year old character (Helena, from A Midsummer Night’s Dream) might find love in modern day Shanghai.”
+Making The Dreamer in Shanghai was really fascinating for so many reasons, but the day I visited this place, was the day I could see how a 400 year old character (Helena, from A Midsummer Night’s Dream) might find love in Shanghai in 2017.”